angular/angular/aio/content/guide/dependency-injection-providers.md

 ### Using an `InjectionToken` object

-You can define and use an `InjectionToken` object for choosing a provider token for non-class dependencies.
+Define and use an `InjectionToken` object for choosing a provider token for non-class dependencies.
 The following example defines a token, `APP_CONFIG` of the type `InjectionToken`.

 <code-example path="dependency-injection/src/app/app.config.ts" region="token" header="src/app/app.config.ts"></code-example>